 The Inside-Out class destroys stereotypes - for Bucknell students who may have never been to a prison and for the inside students who have preconceived notions about college students.
 The class also inspires many to change the way they think about the world and to adjust career plans to address the causes and effects of incarceration for women and their communities.

-"After taking this class, learning what I did and how applicable it is to my life, I don't think I would be happy with myself if I were not proactive about some of the issues we talked about," says Nadia Sasso, a senior English and sociology double major.
+"After taking this class, learning what I did and how applicable it is to my life, I don't think I would be happy with myself if I were not proactive about some of the issues we talked about," says Nadia Sasso '11 (English and sociology).